Garash2k/BPSR_ACT_Plugin/readme.md

 ## Bonus
 - i18n?
+- Improve translation for monster names and skill names
 - Make a user parameter for device selection
-- proper translation for monster names and skill names
-- Show classes&specs in ACT
+- Show classes&specs in ACT (Turns out the Job column isn't vanilla, it gets added by FFXIV_ACT_Plugin)

 # Shoutouts
 - [AdvancedCombatTracker](https://advancedcombattracker.com/) by EQAditu - (duh)